Applications are invited for PhD Projects in the School of Geography at the University of Melbourne.

 Supervisor: Professor Anthony Bebbington

-This Project will address how climate change is affecting the governance of water resources in areas affected by both large and small scale mining.
+This project will address how climate change is affecting the governance of natural resources in areas affected by both large and small scale mining.
 Of particular interest is how conflicts over water among mines, farmers, communities and urban settlements take form, are negotiated, and affect broader institutions and technologies of water governance.
-These governance questions can be addressed at different scales (from the territory to national scales), depending on the interest of the student.
-The Project is linked to a larger Australian Laureate Fellowship program addressing these questions across Latin America, SE Asia and Australia.
+These governance questions can be addressed at different scales (from the territory to national scales), and for different types of mining, depending on the interest of the student.
+The project is linked to a larger Australian Laureate Fellowship program addressing these questions across Latin America, SE Asia and Australia.

 Wheels keep turning: an ‘environmental noise problem’ assemblage in NSW, Australia